who is the LICC?

 tools for you

-LICC Handbook & Toolbox: Guidance document for LICC operations and resources to assist LICCs in functioning.
+LICC Handbook: Guidance document for LICC operations and resources to assist LICCs in functioning.